Lakeland Electric Police Officer in Lakeland, Florida

 - Ability to develop and maintain effective working relationships with the general public, other public agencies, the media, City officials and between bureaus, divisions and units of the Police Department.

-- Ability to use a variety of communications skills to interact formally and informally with various community and ethnic groups.
+- Ability to use a variety of communication skills to interact formally and informally with various community and ethnic groups.

-- Ability to use special techniques to establish and maintain professional contact with juveniles.
+- Ability to use special techniques to establish and maintain professional contact with the public.